May 31st

 Commentary:

-Similarly, the shade of a tree is comforting to someone in the hot sun.
+Similarly, the shade of a tree is welcome to someone in the hot sun.
 Not that the shade is not comforting to others, but it is extra comforting to the one who is already scorched in the burning heat of the Sun.

 pada vigrahaH: